Fredensborg (slave ship): As Fredensborg

 The ship was then purchased by another Danish company, which renamed her Fredensborg after Fort Fredensborg, one of the Dano-Norwegian trading stations on the Danish Gold Coast.
 Her owners put her under the command of Captain Espen Kiønigs.

 She embarked from Copenhagen on 24 June 1767 and arrived off the West African coast on 1 October.
 She acquired captives at Fort Christiansborg and Fort Fredensborg, and the ship set sail for the Danish West Indies on 21 April 1768.
 She arrived at St Croix on 9 July, where she landed her captives.
 She had embarked 265 captives, and she disembarked 235, for a loss rate of 11%.
 Of the crew of 40, 12 had died en route.
 At some point Johan Frantzen Ferentz replaced Kiønigs as captain.
 She then sailed for home on 14 September.

 Fate

 On 1 December 1768, the Fredensborg sank in a storm off Tromøya island near Arendal, Norway.

-The wreck was discovered in September 1974, by three divers: Leif Svalesen, Tore Svalesen, and Odd Keilon Ommundsen.
+The wreck was discovered in September 1974, by three divers: Leif Svalesen, Tore Svalesen, and Odd Keilon Osmundsen.
 Leif Svalesen later worked extensively to document the ship and its history.